Bank Accounts website

 Corporate income tax rate – Corporate income tax rate is 9%.

-Municipal tax rate - A local business tax is applied to the net revenue of a company.
-The local business tax rate varies depending on the municipality - the local business tax in Budapest is 2%.
+Municipal tax rate - There is a local business tax whose rate varies depending on the municipality - the local business tax in Budapest is 2%.
 The local business tax is levied on net sales revenue (as opposed to profits) (with deductions available for COGS, subcontractors’ work, material costs, mediated services, and research and development (R&D) costs).
-If the company has presence in various locations in Hungary, then revenue would need to be attributed to each municipality according to the level of activities in such municipality (considering various variables, such as permanent establishment definition, tangible asset value and payroll costs in each municipality, when applicable).

 Dividends – Dividends received by a resident entity, whether from a local or foreign source are usually tax-exempt unless foreign-source dividends are derived from a CFC and are paid out of profits that are subject to a tax lower than 9%.